 Early hominid feeding ecology

-Special resources include the Zooarchaeology and Paleoanthropology Lab, the Human Origins Lab and the Bioanthropology Lab.
+Special resources include The Bone Lab, the Zooarchaeology Lab, the Human Osteology Lab, and the Primate Origins Lab.
 The biological anthropology program sponsors an annual paleontology field school each summer.
 Existing faculty also have geographic foci significant to their research.
 Research areas include Uzbekistan, Kazakhstan, Tanzania, and Mexico.

 Two broad themes exist within biological anthropology.
 The first emphasizes evolutionary theory and morphological transformations and the second is concerned with adaptations that are the product of the interaction between human biology and culture.
 Current faculty research addresses both of these themes.